Mary likes to share her beauty and fashion finds for her body type.

-Tighten to your heart's content with these styles.
+Tighten to your heart's content with lace-up styles.
 The extra minute it takes to tie them up is worth it for a custom fit, although some of them have zippers on this inside for a speedy custom fit.
-Make sure to check that the lace-up boot also features a narrow calf circumference, you shouldn't even have to tighten all that much.
-Lacing can only go so far if the circumference is large, so if your gams are quite thin, avoid styles over 15 around or you might get some gapping.
+Make sure to check that the lace-up boot also features a narrow calf circumference and you shouldn't even have to tighten all that much.
+Lacing can only go so far if the circumference is large, so if your gams are quite thin, avoid styles over 15-inches around, or you might get some gapping.

 The Mullen Spice

 Like lace-ups, these are adjustable for a custom fit.
 The buckles also add a bit of edge that can be very appealing.
 Some of these also have quite narrow calf circumferences to begin with.

-Buckles enhance so many styles, from classic riding boots to trendier moto styles that are everywhere this year.
+Buckles enhance so many styles, from classic riding boots to trendier moto styles.
 I'm happy to see brands known for comfort and durability (e.g., Clarks) offering thin calf styles.